The Italian start-up Credimi offers the largest digital platform for invoice financing and digital loans in continental Europe.

 How did you come up with an idea like this one for a start-up?

 Before founding Credimi, I was a banking professional and a consultant.
 I had a real fascination with financial technology.
 So, in 2015, I wanted to invest in the fintech industry.
-Even though at first, I did not have the launch a start-up in mind.
+Even though at first, I did not have in mind to launch a start-up.
 However, when I noticed there was a demand for fintech services in Italy, I decided to start a fintech company which focused on loans to SMEs.
 Plus, there were no other loan companies specifically for fintech in Italy.
 No one else was trying to serve the enormous Italian SME market either.
 Italian SMEs needed new services, faster and more flexible ones than those offered by the banks.

 Do you only operate in Italy?